 “Thank you.”
 Naomi said but before she could leave, Ron entered, Anthony Goldstein and Terry Boot walking just behind him.

 “We think we’ve figured out how they broke into Emily’s house.”
 Ron said, looking as though he had just lost a fight.
 “We found small traces of fresh Floo Powder in the carpet of her living room so we believe they got in through her fireplace via the Floo Network, I’ve asked Lucy to find out where they might have used it from.”
 Harry’s heart seemed to stop.
 Naomi too was no longer leaving.
 If they had broken into Emily’s house by using the Floo Network, was it possible that the Death Eater spy was in that Department, or to be more specific for who they were hunting for, a spying Head of the Department?

 “You need to bring Lucy down here.”
 Harry ordered and Ron starred at Harry.

 “What?”
 Ron said as Harry looked at each individual in the room.
-He trusted Terry and Anthony, both of them had been D.A members and had proven themselves multiple times to be faithful Aurors and Naomi, though still a junior rank Auror, had more than earned Harry’s trust.
+He trusted Terry and Anthony, both of them had been D.A members and had proven themselves multiple times to be skilled and faithful Aurors and Naomi, though still a junior rank Auror, had more than earned Harry’s trust.